-Brittany Lincicome To Play In PGA Tour Event - Golf Monthly
+Brittany Lincicome Ready For Barbasol Championship Challenge PGA

 Annika Sorenstam missed the cut in the 2003 Colonial Invitational.

-This past week, Dame Laura Davies became the first ever woman to play on the European Senior Tour at the Shipco Masters in Denmark.
-Davies finished in a tie for 44th in the three round no-cut tournament.
+More recemtly, Dame Laura Davies became the first ever woman to play on the European Senior Tour at the Shipco Masters in Denmark, finishing in a tie for 44th in the three round no-cut tournament.